keechma/keechma/guides/04-entitydb.md

 #### Why do you need to use named collections and named items?

-Since ClojureScript data structures are immutable, holding a reference to the list of items (or item) will always give you the same value.
-By using the names, EntityDB can internally update named items and collections when the data changes and ensure the data consistency.
+Since ClojureScript data structures are immutable, holding a reference to a list of items (or item) will always give you the same value.
+By using names, EntityDB can internally update named items and collections when the data changes and ensure data consistency.

 ---